dwyl/javascript-todo-list-tutorial/README.md

 the Elm Architecture, <br />
 for people who write JavaScript and want an elegant, efficient and fast <br />
-way of organizing their JavaScript
+way of organizing their JavaScript without having the learning curve <br />
+of a completely new (_functional_) programming language!

 ## _Why?_